 Finally, this stakeholder poses that in the event of a forced substitution, the main costs will be the replacement of all the impacted PoC equipment.
-In addition, Radiometer claims that costs for the training of the staff on new equipment would add up to €130 million.
+In addition, Radiometer has estimated that total replacement costs, which include among others costs for equipment replacement and for training the staff on new equipment, to add up to $\in$ 130 million.
 It is highlighted that most of these costs will be allocated to the public sector apart from private hospitals and clinics.